Signs of Gastroparesis After Ozempic: What to Watch For

-Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus, and to reduce the risk of major adverse cardiovascular events in those with established cardiovascular disease (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-While effective for these indications, its use has been associated with gastrointestinal adverse reactions, including nausea, vomiting, and diarrhea, which occur more frequently in patients receiving Ozempic than placebo (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-These reactions are most common during dose escalation, and discontinuation due to gastrointestinal issues occurs in 3.1% of patients on 0.5 mg and 3.8% on 1 mg, compared to 0.4% on placebo (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-At higher doses, such as 2 mg, gastrointestinal adverse reactions are reported in 34.0% of patients versus 30.8% on 1 mg (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Gastroparesis, a condition characterized by delayed gastric emptying without mechanical obstruction, presents with symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
-The clinical diagnosis typically involves gastric emptying scintigraphy or breath tests.
-The mechanistic link between Ozempic and gastroparesis stems from its pharmacology as a GLP-1 receptor agonist, which slows gastric motility as part of its glucose-lowering effect.
-This delay in gastric emptying can, in susceptible individuals, progress to clinically significant gastroparesis, particularly when symptoms persist beyond the expected dose-escalation period.
+Ozempic (semaglutide) is a glucagon-like peptide 1 (GLP-1) receptor agonist approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus, and to reduce the risk of major adverse cardiovascular events in adults with type 2 diabetes and established cardiovascular disease (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Its use has been associated with a range of gastrointestinal adverse reactions, which are relevant to the development of gastroparesis—a condition characterized by delayed gastric emptying without mechanical obstruction.
+Gastroparesis presents clinically with symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
+Diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsule studies to confirm delayed emptying.
+The condition can lead to malnutrition, electrolyte disturbances, and impaired quality of life.
+In the context of Ozempic, the drug's pharmacology as a GLP-1 receptor agonist is mechanistically linked to gastroparesis.
+GLP-1 agonists slow gastric emptying as part of their glucose-lowering effect, which can become pathological in susceptible individuals, leading to symptomatic gastroparesis.

 Prognosis and Treatment for Severe Gastroparesis After Ozempic